thenewcodingera2023/Car_Auction/README.md

 License This application is released under the MIT License.
 See the LICENSE file for more information.

-Author This application was created by Your Name.
+Author This application was created by Harry Tran.

 Acknowledgements CustomTkinter library